bcx-exa/open_source-vuejs_nuxt_lambda/README.md

   # - ${file(iac/cicd/codepipeline.serverless.yml)}
 ```

-8.2 Create a file in the environments folder called .env.local
+8.2 Create a file in the environments folder called .env.local and add the following to the file.

 ```
 GITHUB_OWNER=<OWNER OF REPO NAME>